decentraland/documentation/content/creator/wearables-and-emotes/emotes/props-and-sounds.md

 {{< hint info >}}
 **💡Animation Tip**

-In order to your props have a more smooth appearance you can scale from 0 to 1 in the first moment they appear and from 1 to 0 when they disappear.
-This will make the transitions much more fluid!
+Don’t leave the prop visible from the start!
+To avoid spoiling what’s about to happen and an abrupt transition, start the animation with the prop scaled down to 0 and only turn it to 1 when you want it to appear.
+Remember to scale back down to 0 by the end of the action.
+This will make the transitions much more fluid and cool!
 {{< /hint >}}

 In Object Mode, select the avatar armature, select the respective animation clip in the Browse Action menu and click on the Push Down button.